TeamStacks/hw4/README.md

 # Implementation

+We used a mixture of REST API and JavaScript and jQuery for our backend.

+## Front-end (From Dream Team spec)
-## HTML
+- HTML
-	(From Dream Team spec) We used HTML5 so this technology was pretty straightforward.
+	* We used HTML5 so this technology was pretty straightforward.
 Perhaps the one noteworthy thing is our use of SVG, particularly for icons from IcoMoon.io (source: https://icomoon.io/) to save us the time of actually designing our own icons

-## SASS/CSS
+- SASS/CSS
-	(From Dream Team spec) We wrote all of our CSS using SASS that compiled into CSS.
+	* We wrote all of our CSS using SASS that compiled into CSS.
 We used SASS in a way that the syntax was identical to that of simply using CSS.
 The only additions we utilized SASS for were as follows: